axelb/clicker/README.md

 ## Technical stuff
 ### Organization of the project
-**Server-side** code is on top level `server.js` and the directories `routes` (containing node modules implementing the routes defined in `server.js`) and `views` (containing the Jade templates).
+**Server-side** code is on top level `server.js` and the directories `routes` (containing node modules implementing the routes defined in `server.js`) and `views` (containing the pug-templates).
-Jade is used to deliver the question to the devices as well to present the final result to the teacher.
+PUG templates are used to deliver the question to the devices as well to present the final result to the teacher.

 **Client-side** angular code is located in the `public` subtree.
 Here all external libraries are bundeled in `./lib` and angular-js-code in `./js`